syncthing/docs/users/faq.rst

 renamed to ``<filename>.sync-conflict-<date>-<time>-<modifiedBy>.<ext>``.
 The file with the older modification time will be marked as the conflicting file and thus be renamed.
-If the modification times are equal, the file originating from the device which has the larger value of the first 63 bits for his device ID will be marked as the conflicting file.
+If the modification times are equal, the file originating from the device which has the larger value of the first 63 bits for its device ID will be marked as the conflicting file.
 If the conflict is between a modification and a deletion of the file, the modified file always wins and is resurrected without renaming on the